Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

 ## Rewards Management

-The `ServiceManagerBase` allows the AVS to submit rewards to EigenLayer's `RewardsCoordinator` contract, which will distribute them to operators and their delegated stakers.
+The `ServiceManagerBase` allows the AVS to submit rewards to EigenLayer's `RewardsCoordinator` contract.

 **Methods:**
 * [`createAVSRewardsSubmission`](#createavsrewardssubmission)